Peni Terepo: 2014

-In February 2014, Terepo was selected in the Eels inaugural 2014 Auckland Nines squad.
-Terepo finished off the 2014 NRL season with him playing in 21 matches and scoring a try for the Eels.
+In February 2014, Terepo was selected in Parramatta's inaugural 2014 Auckland Nines squad.
+Terepo finished off the 2014 NRL season with him playing in 21 matches and scoring a try for Parramatta.

 2015

 On 31 January and 1 February, Terepo played for the Eels in the 2015 NRL Auckland Nines.
 On 2 May, he represented Tonga in their 2015 Polynesian Cup test-match against Pacific rivals Samoa, playing at prop in Tonga's 16–18 loss at Cbus Super Stadium.
 He finished off the 2015 season having played in 13 matches for the Eels.
 On 17 October, he played for Tonga in their Asia-Pacific Qualifier against the Cook Islands for the 2017 Rugby League World Cup, playing at prop and scoring a try in Tonga's 28–8 win at Campbelltown Stadium.

 2016

-In February 2016, Terepo played in the Eels' tournament winning 2016 NRL Auckland Nines campaign.
+In February 2016, Terepo played in Parramatta's tournament winning 2016 NRL Auckland Nines campaign.
+This title was later stripped by the NRL for salary cap breaches.
 On 7 May 2016, Terepo played for Tonga against Samoa in the 2016 Polynesian Cup, starting at prop in the 18–6 loss at Parramatta Stadium.
 Terepo finished the 2016 NRL season having played in 23 matches for the Eels.
 On 8 December 2016, Terepo made his professional boxing debut in the Ladbrokes Charity Fight Night where he went against David Tuliloa but lost in the second round.